With summer coming to an end in Jefferson City, now is a great time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s moldy, you can sanitize it by pouring diluted bleach through the tube to flush the line.
+Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s moldy, you can freshen it by pouring watered-down bleach through the tube to flush the line.
 Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Stieferman Heating Company Inc can make your equipment more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to plan your annual tune-up!
+Annual air conditioner maintenance from Stieferman Heating Company Inc can make your system more efficient and help it last longer.
+We also provide practical service agreements, so you won’t forget to book your annual tune-up!